 Noise in the valve-train

 The valve-train system includes important components that keep your engine running.
-Besides hydraulic lifters; the valve-train also includes pushrods, valve guides, and seals.
+Besides hydraulic lifters; the valve train also includes pushrods, valve guides, and seals.
 All of these components need proper oil flow for lubrication.
 Without adequate oil, these parts will stop functioning correctly or quietly.
-A faulty oil pump can cause the valve-train to become quite noisy as the oil flow is decreased.
+A faulty oil pump can cause the valve train to become quite noisy as the oil flow is decreased.

-Noisy oil pump
+Noisy car oil pump

-Unlike other symptoms, this may be the most rare.
+Unlike other symptoms, this may be the rarest.
 Oil pumps will not usually make a noise, but when it begins to go bad and fail, it can make a noise.
 Listen closely for anything that sounds like whining or whirring.
 You will be able to hear these sounds when the car is idling.
 This usually will indicate that the internal gears of the oil pump are wearing out and deteriorating.